Our Projects, Past & Present

 The Hansa Pre School

 The Hansa Pre school is at maximum capacity (January 2020) On registration day all the places were full in less than 30 minutes.
 Thanks, as always, to Lina and Pritesh Desai and friends for maintaining this beautiful school.
 It has been voted the best Pre School in Southern District for the last 8 years in a row.

 Mr and Mrs Schleipen have very generously committed to sponsoring this beautiful and extremely needy school near Uragasmanhandiya.
 There are currently over 110 children at the school.

 RSL help currently help 25 widows and their families living in Hambantota.
 Each family receives approx. £15 - £30 per month.
 It is one of the poorest districts in the country.
 This financial support primarily helps with the cost of extra tuition classes for the children.
 Corruption within the education system in Sri Lanka is widespread and unregulated.
 Teachers routinely omit vital parts of the curriculum so that their students are forced to attend very expensive after school tuition classes (invariably with the same teachers) in order to obtain the information they need to pass their exams and to move forward in their lives.
 For children of day workers tuition classes are an impossible luxury and thus the cycle of crippling poverty and illiteracy continues.
 Without the support of RSL and our donors tuition these children would never dare to dream of further education.

 RSL established another library in Kaithady at the Nuffield School for Deaf and Blind on November 27th 2014.
 It will be run by the school themselves.

 The David Pope Library - The Rohana Special School

-In June 2015 The David Pope Library was opened at The Rohana Special School.
-It became our tenth library.
+In June 2015 The David Pope Library was opened at The Rohana Special School for the deaf

 Human Link – Kalmunai